Antivirus

 Conclusion

-Adware is definitely not the meanest threat you might face online, but probably, one of the most annoying.
-As long as you pay attention to which software you download and from where it originates, you don't have much to fret over.
+Adware might not be the worst threat you face online, but is likely one of the most annoying.
+As long as you pay attention to which software you download and where it comes from, you don't have much to fret over.
 Should adware have found its way onto your system, you can follow our guide for removing it in a few, easy steps.

 FAQs